charlesweir/Google-Literature-Review/README.md

 # DCS-Literature-Review

 This project contains Python code in Jupyter Notebooks used to conduct a systematic literature review using Google Scholar via a SERP API service.

+It simplifies three aspects of literature reviews:
+* It creates a spreadsheet with papers, snippets and links to the PDFs ready for fast dual coding
+* It remembers which papers have been coded, so avoids repetition.
+* It uses what is probably the most complete research database, and uses 'related articles' links.

+The process supports a snowballing approach, starting from some initial papers and exploring 'related articles'.
+It can be used in two modes, to:
+* Find a set of papers satisfying some manually selected criteria, with or without double coding by two authors
-The review is to find a small set of the 'most important' papers in the field, so uses citation counts as a mechanical filter, along with manual double coding by the authors.
+* Find a small set of the 'most important' papers satisfying a similar criteria, using citation counts as a mechanical filter, again with or without double coding.

 We used an iterative process, and this is reflected in the notebooks: